Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 * Users inputparameters for organisms, such as size, complexity, and known geneticdata.
 * The simulationgenerates virtual organisms based on these parameters.
-* The AI analyzessimulated organism data, learning patterns of cell development,genetic sequences, and relative complexity.
+* The AI analyzessimulated organism data, learning patterns of cell development, genetic sequences, and relative complexity.
 * As users provideunfinished genetic sequences, the AI predicts potential completionsbased on known evolutionary paths.
 * Users can selectorganisms from the simulation or input external genetic data.
-* The AI assessescompatibility and potential outcomes, guiding users in creatingchimeras with predicted characteristics.
+* The AI assessescompatibility and potential outcomes, guiding users in creating chimeras with predicted characteristics.

 ### PotentialApplications